 You should check that the device you wish to plug in is capable of handling dual voltage (110-240v).
 Most new devices work with both.
-The exceptions are often hair dryers, curling irons and straighteners.
+The exceptions are often hair dryers, curling irons and hair straighteners.

-Other phone charger questions
+Other phone charger FAQs

 Are cell phone chargers allowed in carry-on luggage

 You can take plug-in cell phone chargers in carry-on luggage without restrictions.
-If you want to take a portable phone charger containing a lithium battery it cannot be larger than 1000 watt hours.
+If you want to take a portable phone charger containing a lithium battery it cannot be larger than 100 watt hours.